 As our bodies age, we notice many changes.
 Throughout our lifetimes, our bodies produce essential hormones at levels that change with stages of life.
 Hormone imbalances and deficiencies can cause an array of unpleasant health problems.

-One of the most important debates in health care involves the effects of decreasing hormone effects and what to do about it.
-I have been treating young and old, men and women alike with hormone therapies for more than 15 years.
+One of the most important debates in healthcare involves decreasing the adverse effects of these hormone declines, and what to do about it.
+I have been treating young and old, men and women alike with bioidentical hormone therapies for more than 15 years.

 We generally think of hormone therapies as answers to symptoms of hot flashes in women and erectile dysfunction in men.
 While these issues may have the most awareness, they are only the beginning of this education.

 Deficiency of a hormone called progesterone may be the primary cause of menstrual migraine in teenagers and young adults.
 Giving these young women supplemental progesterone during the last two weeks of their cycle may prevent these headaches.

 As we age, our hormone levels decline across the board.
 Our bodies were not designed to live much beyond menopause, and we were not designed to live without hormones.
 In addition, our bodies were not designed to handle the degree of toxic environmental exposures we experience today.
 Some of these disrupt hormone production and some effect the receptors on every cell that trigger a biologic response.
 It is almost impossible to live today without inadvertently doing “toxic chemical” hormone therapies yourself.

 For instance, every time you drink from a plastic water bottle, the phthalates in the water from the plastic bottle act like estrogen in your body.
 Current studies estimate that anywhere from 70-90% of plastic drink bottles – everything from sippy cups to disposable wine glasses – contain these estrogen-acting “xenobiotic” chemicals.